 Design and Functionality

 One’s personal taste plays a very important role in selecting a phone that suits one best both in terms of software and outward appearance.
 One may prefer a sturdy look characterised by straight lines sharp metal edges and another may prefer more rounded lines and a sinuous design.
-But with each passing month and launches in succession of each other, one must admit that smartphones are starting to resemble one another for example one may easily confuse the google Pixel XL for the IPhone 7 and the choices available are strongly influenced by marketing campaigns and trends.
-Design is based on functionality, meaning, a metal unibody is stylish and trendy but in some cases prevents one form using some features such as microSD card or a removable battery.
+But with each passing month and launches in succession of each other, one must admit that smartphones are starting to resemble one another, for example, one may easily confuse the google Pixel XL for the iPhone 7 and the choices available are strongly influenced by marketing campaigns and trends.
+The design is based on functionality, meaning, a metal unibody is stylish and trendy but in some cases prevents one from using some features such as microSD card or a removable battery.
 Therefore before buying, check the quality of the device to make sure you will be able to use it in the way that is most comfortable and convenient for you provided these elements are important to you.

 Size and type of display

 There are the main types in Android when it comes to the display technology; LCD and AMOLED.
 The difference between the two lies in the projection of light.
 LCD screens tend to be brighter and display content better when in direct light while the AMOLED display offers sharper contrast and more saturated colours.
 But with the passage of time and the arrival of new technologies, the difference is becoming barely noticeable.
 That said, Full-HD or QHD resolution for images is almost always impeccable.
 And for those who like to receive news updates or simply get lost in the HD graphics of the latest Android or IOS games, you should really consider a smartphone that’s a equipped with a display of at least 5.2in.
 And if you prefer a phone for WhatsApp and Facebook, then one with a smaller screen size will work great.